GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/simple_chat/1_project_description.md

   - Salt (salt): A random string specified by the user to append to data before it is hashed, making the hash more robust to attacks.
 The default value is "empty".
 - **LLM values**:
   - Maximum context window (context_window): The maximum number of tokens that can be used as input for LLMs.
 The default value is 128000.
   - Prompt size over context window ratio (prompt_ratio): The maximum ratio of number of prompt tokens over context window token.
-The default value is 0.85.
+The default value is 0.9.
   - Supported LLM platforms (llm_platform): A comma-separated list of supported LLM platforms.
 The default value is "Ollama, OpenAI, Google Vertex AI, Amazon Bedrock, Anthropic".
   - Guard server (guard_server): The url of the LLM guard server.
 The default value is "empty".
   - Monitoring server (monitoring_server): The url of the LangFuse LLM monitoring server.
 The default value is "empty".
   - Selected LLM platform (selected_provider): The LLM platform that the application will leverage.
 The default value is "Ollama".
   - Selected LLM endpoint (selected_endpoint): The LLM endpoint that the application will leverage.
 The default value is "http://127.0.0.1:11434".
   - Allowed OpenAI models (allowed_openai_models): A comma-separated list of allowed OpenAI models.
-The default value is 'gpt-4o', 'gpt-4o-mini', 'o1-mini', 'o1-preview', 'o1', 'o3'
+The default value is 'gpt-4o', 'gpt-4o-mini', 'o1-mini', 'o1-preview', 'o1'
   - Allowed Google Vertex models (allowed_vertex_models): A comma-separated list of allowed Google Vertex models.
 The default value is "chat-bison@001"
   - Allowed AWS Bedrock models (allowed_bedrock_models): A comma-separated list of allowed AWS Bedrock models.
 The default value is - - Allowed Anthropic models (allowed_anthropic_models): A comma-separated list of allowed Anthropic models.
 The default value is "anthropic.claude-v2", "ai21.j2-jumbo-instruct"
   'claude-3-5-sonnet-latest', 'claude-3-5-haiku-latest', 'claude-3-opus-latest', 'claude-3-sonnet-20240229', 'claude-3-haiku-20240307'
   - LLM model feedback form (feedback_form): The Google form link to collect user feedback.
 - **Prompt Management Values**:
-  - promptvariable_filepath: the path to the folder hosting all prompt variable files.
-The default value is /app/pem/prompt_variables
+  - promptvariable_filepath: the path to the folder hosting all prompt VARIABLES files.
+The default value is /app/simple_chat/prompt_variables
+  - promptchain_filepath: the path to the folder hosting all prompt CHAIN files.
+The default value is /app/simple_chat/prompt_chains
-  - promptvariable_autoinclusion: automatically append the newly created prompt variables of types other than "File" and "Question" into the current user's text area.
+  - promptvariable_autoinclusion: automatically append the newly created prompt variables of types other than "File" and "Question" into the current user's text area's content.
 The default value is "True".
   - data_filepath: the path to the folder hosting all data folders and files.
-The default value is /app/pem/data_files
+The default value is /app/simple_chat/data_files
-  - default_filename: the default name for a json prompt variable file when there is no existing prompt variable file.
+  - default_promptvariable_filename: the default name for a json prompt variable file when there is no existing prompt variable file.
 The default value is "default__promptvariables.json".
+  - default_promptchain_filename: the default name for a json prompt variable file when there is no existing prompt variable file.
+The default value is "default__promptchains.json".
-  - postfix_filename: the text to append to the end of a user-declared file name for a prompt variable file.
+  - postfix_promptvariables: the text to append to the end of a user-declared file name for a prompt variable file.
 The default value is "_promptvariables".
+  - postfix_promptchains: the text to append to the end of a user-declared file name for a prompt variable file.
+The default value is "_promptchains".
   - prompt_improvement_instruction: instruction template for getting LLM suggested improvements of any prompt.
 The default value is:
     ```
     Please check to see if: